playbeing/dinish/docs/dinish/index.md

 quality in v3.006.
 That said, at least six major languages can now be set in DINish, and the glyphs look like they've always been part of DINish, so thank you, Stefan!

+## Installing the font files

+The download includes zip files with a complete set of fonts in four common formats: TrueType (ttf), OpenType (otf), WOFF and WOFF2.
+It is recommended to pick a single format and stick to it.
+OpenType is the most popular choice.
+Most apps on Windows, Mac and Linux work fine with either OpenType or TrueType.
+For web sites, WOFF2 is the recommended format.

+The zip files contain both static and variable fonts.
+Few desktop applications fully support variable fonts as of this writing, so you may wish to not install the last file in the zip named DINish[slnt,wdth,wght].otf (or .ttf), to avoid confusion.

 ## DINish demo pages